flet-dev/website/docs/extend/integrating-existing-flutter-packages.md

 As a proof of concept, we would like to see the hardcoded `SpinKitRotatingCircle` in our Flet program, and later we will get to customizing its properties.

-### Python control
+### Flet Python control

-Python control is a Python class that you can create in your Flet app or as an external Python module.
+Flet Python control is a Python class that you can create in your Flet app or as an external Python module.
 In the Flet Spinkit example, we created Spinkit class in `/controls/spinkit.py` file:

 ```python